mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Getting started
 ### Autocorrelation
 Before we can start building any models, we need to cover a topic essential for describing time series: [**autocorrelation**](https://en.wikipedia.org/wiki/Autocorrelation).
 Autocorrelation means "self-correlation": it is the similarity of a time series' values with earlier values, or **lags**.
+If our time series was the values `[5, 10, 15]`, for example, our lag-1 autocorrelation would be the correlation of `[10, 15]` with `[5, 10]`.

 We can visualize the correlation of the _present value_ with a _previous value $n$ lags ago_ with an autocorrelation plot.
 These plots are constructed by calculating the correlation of each value ($y_t$) with the value at the previous time step ($y_{t-1}$), two steps ago ($y_{t-2}$), three ($y_{t-3}$), and so on.
 The y-axis shows the strength of correlation at that lag, and we consider any value outside the shaded error interval to be a significant correlation.